Nerian/Nerian.github.io/about.md

 Hi there!

 I am Gonzalo Rodríguez-Baltanás Díaz, I am a Ruby on Rails developer based in Spain.
-I am currently studying a MBA.

 I love participating in open source projects and using cutting edge technologies.
-I hold a degree on Computer Science by the university [Pablo de Olavide](http://www.upo.es/).
+I hold both a degree on Computer Science and a MBA by the university [Pablo de Olavide](http://www.upo.es/).
 I am a [Mendicant University Alumni](http://mendicantuniversity.org/).

 I love Ruby, MongoDB, Behavior Driven Development, Reading, Photography, Windsurf and swimming.